 To start with, it is vital to know that they have a rating of one to five.
 One is a rating for tiles that are good for areas that get very high traffic like the bathroom in the homestead.
 2 is for insider areas for the home except for kitchens and entryways.
 Three is for tiles placed in any place in the home.
 Four is for a home that gets minor to medium traffic, and five is for areas that get high traffic and can get exposed to all conditions of weather.

-These tiles are used in more than just the kitchen today.
+- Ceramic Tiles: These tiles are used in more than just the kitchen today.
 This material is both adaptable and versatile and can be used in several settings.
-These are the types of tiles that require low maintenance, giving it additional appeal.
+These are the types of tiles that require low maintenance, giving them added appeal.
 They come in two types; the unglazed and gazed forms.

-Mosaic is under six inches square and comes from clay or porcelain material.
+Mosaic Tile: Mosaic is under six inches square and comes from clay or porcelain material.
 Tile mosaic offers you the capability to be creative while designing your project.
 You can see these tiles in smaller areas like small counter space locations, kitchen backsplashes, and bathrooms.
-Many of them are shaped like the hexagon, octagon, and square.
+Many of them are shaped like hexagons, octagons, and squares.
 Tiles will be bought on fabric mesh sheets or pre-mounted paper.

-This is a product from nature as no two tiles are similar.
+Natural stone: This is a product of nature as no two tiles are similar.
 These tiles are the natural solid formation for one or many minerals formed over many years through pressure.
 The crust of the earth started to expand and erode through time pressure, and heat pushed solid minerals to the surface of the earth, which ended up forming colossal rock beds around the world.
 This has resulted in many types of stone that have been quarried for many years.
 The quarries are all over the world.
-Majority of natural stones are from Brazil, Mexico, Taiwan, China, India, Greece, France, Italy, Turkey, Spain, Canada, and the United States.
+The majority of natural stones are from Brazil, Mexico, Taiwan, China, India, Greece, France, Italy, Turkey, Spain, Canada, and the United States.

-Marble is a natural stone which has been in use for many years in commercial and residential buildings to create luxurious feels and looks.
+Marble Tile: Marble is a natural stone that has been in use for many years in commercial and residential buildings to create luxurious feels and looks.
 There are a lot of color variations in each tile; therefore, it creates a design that cannot be duplicated naturally.
 Marble is porous and has to be sealed.

-This tile has been applied on kitchen countertops for so many years.
-Its application has also been in the bath, on the counters and showers walls.
+Granite Tile: This tile has been applied on kitchen countertops for so many years.
+Its application has also been in the bath, on the counters, and showers walls.
 Granite tiles from South Florida tile installers provide an antibacterial surface that cannot get damaged with water.
 This is the reason granite is a popular choice for bathroom and kitchen installations.

-Slate is a natural material which comes in different color shades like grey, black, blue, and purple.
+Slate Tile: Slate is a natural material that comes in different color shades like grey, black, blue, and purple.
 You can use them for exterior projects and interior projects in the home since it comes in different colors and looks for your choice.
 These tiles are very populous today than before due to their availability.